Enemy combatant

-Enemy combatant is a person who, either lawfully or unlawfully, engages in hostilities for the other side in an armed conflict.
+Enemy combatant is a term for a person who, either lawfully or unlawfully, engages in hostilities for the other side in an armed conflict, used by the U.S. government and media during the war on terror.
 Usually enemy combatants are members of the armed forces of the state with which another state is at war.
 In the case of a civil war or an insurrection "state" may be replaced by the more general term "party to the conflict" (as described in the 1949 Geneva Conventions Article 3).